Donald Trump unblocks more Twitter users following federal court ruling

 “Score one for the First Amendment!” said Katie Fallow, a senior staff attorney for the Knight First Amendment Institute at Columbia University, a free speech group that represented the plaintiffs in the case.
 “Hope @realDonaldTrump takes steps to unblock all people he’s blocked based on viewpoint,” she tweeted Tuesday.

 The White House did not immediately comment on recently unblocked Twitter users.
-The Trump administration previously described Judge Burchwald’s order as “fundamentally misconceived” and is currently challenging her ruling in the U.S. Court of Appeals for the Second Circuit.
+The Trump administration previously described Judge Buchwald’s order as “fundamentally misconceived” and is currently challenging her ruling in the U.S. Court of Appeals for the Second Circuit.

 Each of the seven plaintiffs in the lawsuit being appealed were blocked by Mr. Trump after publicly criticizing the president on Twitter, prompting Knight to file suit on their behalf last July in Manhattan federal court.